1983 Coalinga earthquake: Damage

 The earthquake caused an estimated $10 million in property damage (according to the American Red Cross) and injured 94 people.
 Damage was most severe in Coalinga, where the eight-block downtown commercial district was almost destroyed.
 Here, buildings having unreinforced brick walls sustained the heaviest damage.
-Newer buildings, such as the Bank of America and the Guarantee Savings and Loan, sustained only superficial damage.
+Newer buildings, such as the Bank of America and the Guarantee Savings and Loan, only sustained superficial damage.
 The most significant damage outside the Coalinga area was at Avenal, 31 km southeast of the epicenter.

 A disaster assessment by the American Red Cross listed the following statistics on damage in the area: almost destroyed – 309 single-family houses and 33 apartment buildings; major damage – 558 single-family houses, 94 mobile homes, and 39 apartment buildings; and minor damage – 811 single-family houses, 22 mobile homes, and 70 apartment buildings.
-Most public buildings, including the City Hall, hospital, schools, fire house, post office, and police station, sustained only minor damage.
+Most public buildings, including the City Hall, hospital, schools, fire house, post office, and police station, only sustained minor damage.